alexandrovteam/SpaceM/README.md

 For a detailed introduction into the method, presentation of the results of SpaceM investigations of various cells, and discussion of its advantages and capabilities, please read our [manuscript](https://www.biorxiv.org/content/10.1101/510222v1).

-Here, we present the source code implementing the key part of the method.
+Here, we present the source code implementing the method.
 Moreover, we [present interactively using Google Collab](https://colab.research.google.com/drive/1SPS8qnvUXSxsAC6wRDPgDzImdKi256S5?usp=sharing) the downstream processing of the spatio-molecular matrices provided by SpaceM and replicate all main figures of the manuscript.

 ### Installation